ntro222/Wikibridges/README.md

 </ul>

 <h4>Making a cloudflare worker</h4>
-<i>If you already know how to do this, you can skip to the next section.</i>
 <p>To start, open your cloudflare dashboard and go to <b>Build → Compute → Workers & Pages</b>.</p>
 <img src="https://raw.githubusercontent.com/ntro222/Wikibridges/refs/heads/main/workers%26pages-01.png" height="150"> <br>